shouvik94/Real-Chat-Realtime_Chat_Application/README.md

 <ul>
  <li> Realtime One on One and group chats </li>
- <li> Functionality like Search for chats, create a group, add or remove partricipants. </li>
+ <li> Functionality like Search for chats, create a group, add or remove participants. </li>
  <li> typing... animation. </li>
- <li> Online / Offline status are shown . </li>
+ <li> Online / Offline status are shown. </li>
  <li> Read / Unread status of conversation is shown.
- <li> All the conversation are stored in the database
+ <li> All the conversations are stored in the database
 </ul>